(888) 552-6760 SCHEDULE AN APPOINTMENT

 Small lymphocytic lymphoma is similar to chronic lymphocytic leukemia (CLL), a common type of leukemia.
 Both produce cells called small lymphocytes—but in CLL, the cancer primarily develops in the blood and bone marrow, while SLL causes cancer to grow in the lymph nodes and spleen.
 SLL accounts for about 5 percent of all NHL cases, according to ASCO.

-Symptoms may not be apparent until later in the disease’s progression.
+Symptoms of small lymphocytic leukemia may not be apparent until later in the disease’s progression.
 When they do occur, symptoms may include:

 • Tiredness